Greetings

 -

-If you wish to see us, please prepare a medical information form from your primary care physician and make an appointment in advance with Department of Neurology.
-In particular, our initial outpatient clinics in the Department of Neurology clinic on Tuesday and Wednesdays, is staffed by neurology and dementia specialists.
-Depending on the day’s schedule, you may experience some waiting time, so please allow sufficient time for your appointment.
-Information such as the patient's comorbidities, daily behavior, and lifestyle history is important for dementia diagnosis and treatment.
-In addition, for dementia and its pre-stage (mild cognitive impairment: MCI), the understanding and support of family members and caregivers are crucial for preventing and slowing its progression.
-When visiting, please bring your medical information form from your primary care physician and your medication record, and be sure to be accompanied by a family member or close friend who knows you well.
-Depending on the patient's condition, we will coordinate with other necessary departments, such as Psychiatry and Neurosurgery, to provide appropriate treatment.
+If you wish to be seen, please prepare a referral letter from your primary care physician and make an appointment for Department of Neurology in advance.
+In particular, for first-time outpatient visits on Tuesdays and Wednesdays, in addition to a Department of Neurology, a physician specializing in dementia will be in charge of consultations.
+Depending on the day's consultation situation, there may be a waiting time.
+Please come with plenty of time to spare.
+Information such as the status of co-existing conditions, the patient's usual behavior, and life history is important for the diagnosis and treatment of dementia.
+In addition, in dementia and its pre-stage (MCI: mild cognitive impairment), the understanding and support of those around the patient who support their daily life greatly contribute to slowing the progression.
+When you come for a consultation, please bring a referral letter from your primary care physician and your medication record book, and be sure to come accompanied by a family member or close relative who knows the patient well.
+Depending on the patient's condition, we will provide treatment in cooperation with the necessary departments such as psychiatry and Neurosurgery.

 Our center focuses on the differential diagnosis of dementia, and in addition to evaluating cognitive function, we make differential diagnoses by making full use of imaging diagnostics such as amyloid PET, MRI and SPECT, and we operate as the core facility for dementia medical care in the western region of Kanagawa Prefecture.
 Furthermore, as we are a general hospital with an Emergency Medical Center, when patients are hospitalized due to physical illnesses that coexist with dementia, our dementia care support team intervenes early and supports patients with dementia so that they can receive hospital treatment safely and comfortably.